-Washington D.C., July 31, 2017 — The U.S. Department of Agriculture’s Animal and Plant Health Inspection Service (APHIS) wants to remind the public that August is Tree Check Month.
-This is the best time to spot the round, drill-like holes made by the Asian longhorned beetle (ALB); a highly destructive invasive pest that destroys trees.
+Washington D.C., August 1, 2018 — The U.S. Department of Agriculture’s Animal and Plant Health Inspection Service (APHIS) is reminding citizens that August is Tree Check Month.
+This is the best time of year to check your trees for signs of the Asian longhorned beetle (ALB) – a destructive invasive pest that kills trees.

-The Asian longhorned beetle has the potential to destroy millions of acres of America's treasured hardwoods, including maple, birch, elm, willow, ash and poplar trees.
+The Asian longhorned beetle has the potential to destroy millions of acres of America's hardwoods, including maple, birch, elm, willow, ash and poplar trees.
 Unfortunately, there is currently no cure to save infested trees.
-They need to be removed to keep the beetle from spreading to nearby trees, as well as to protect homes and other personal property since infested trees will die and can drop branches.
+Infested trees need to be removed to keep the beetle from spreading to nearby trees, as well as to protect homes and other personal property since infested trees will eventually die.

 The beetle is slow to spread on its own during the early stages of an infestation, so early detection and reporting is critical to containing it.
-People can also help by not moving firewood from areas quarantined because of ALB, which can transport the beetle hidden inside to new areas.
+People in areas quarantined for ALB can also help by not moving firewood, which can transport the beetle to new areas.

 The beetle has distinctive markings that are easy to recognize: